Alignment & Synergy - Trimpact

 Alignment & Synergy

-In many countries, it continues to be challenging to organise, coordinate effectively, and get impact from projects and programmes (be it humanitarian aid, development, or research).
-Of course, it is the safest way to execute a project all by yourself with a single stakeholder and stringent control mechanisms.
-However, in practice, that is not realistic because of the effects of scales and influences of other domains.
-Therefore, it is logical that such a project has a limited impact in time and space (impact).
+In many countries, it continues to be challenging to organise and coordinate effectively and to get an impact from projects and programmes (be humanitarian aid, development, or research).
+Of course, it is the safest way to execute a project all by oneself with a single stakeholder and stringent control mechanisms.
+However, that is not realistic in practice because of the effects of scales and influences of other domains.
+Therefore, it is logical that such a project has a limited result in time and space (impact).

 Actual situation: work in silo's